 Nick Josefowitz was elected to the BART Board on November 4, 2014.
 Director Josefowitz represents District 8, which includes portions of San Francisco.

-Nicholas launched RenGen Energy, a company that developed and built renewable energy power plants.
-Nicholas quickly grew the business, building over $100m of solar power plants and providing thousands of homes and businesses clean electricity.
+Nick serves on the governing board of BART since 2014.
+Prior to running for BART Board, Nick launched RenGen Energy, a company that developed and built renewable energy power plants.
+Nick quickly grew the business, building over $100m of solar power plants and providing thousands of homes and businesses clean electricity.
 He worked closely with communities and local governments to create consensus and generate well-paying local jobs.

 Get in Touch